CrissNamon/compaj/README.md

 ___
 #### Lang
 CompaJ uses Groovy under the hood with some tweaks.
 You can learn Groovy on its official [site](https://groovy-lang.org/documentation.html).
-Documentation about CompaJ syntax will be released soon.
+Documentation about CompaJ syntax available in [Wiki](https://github.com/CrissNamon/compaj/wiki/CompaJ-Lang).

 #### Math
 CompaJ uses [Apache Commons Math](https://commons.apache.org/proper/commons-math/userguide/index.html) library for math operations.
+Learn about CompaJ math features in [Wiki](https://github.com/CrissNamon/compaj/wiki/CompaJ-Math).

 #### Visualization
 CompaJ uses widgets system for visualization in _WorkSpace_.
-Documentation will be released soon.
+Documentation available in [Wiki](https://github.com/CrissNamon/compaj/wiki/CompaJ-WorkSpace)

 #### Other
 All documentation and necessary information with tutorials will be released soon.